by Texas Homesteader~

 - Not being able to replenish staples like milk, bread, fresh produce, etc. (especially bread. eh-hem)

-No surprises there but what about me, what have I learned?
+No surprises there but what about me, what about me?

 - Well I was reminded that by thinking outside the box I can save lots of food that might otherwise be wasted.
 Like those bread crumbs or broccoli stems that were important ingredients in later meals.

-- Also by using my cook-once, eat-twice cooking I was able to remake meals & keep things from getting boring.
+- Also by using my Planned Leftovers method of cooking, I was able to remake meals & keep things from getting boring.
 Remember those fish croquettes from leftover baked fish?
 It was an entirely different meal using the same base ingredient.

 - And if we ever do this challenge again I may consider the time of year.
 Doing this challenge during the spring or summer when our garden is going well would keep us in fresh produce.
 I really missed the fresh stuff.